 Sonali is a PhD student with experience in reporting, news analysis, editing and video editing.
 She was formerly associated with Newsclick.
 She has experience in Hindi-to-English translation and vice versa.
 She has reported extensively during the protests against India’s Citizenship Amendment Act of 2019, Delhi assembly elections and Delhi riots in February 2020.

 Blaise Tulo is Ghanaian and resides in Ghana.
 He holds a bachelor’s degree in philosophy and social sciences from the Kwame Nkrumah University of Science and Technology (KNUST).
 He is also a graduate student in international relations at the Legon Centre for International Affairs and Diplomacy (LECIAD) at the University of Ghana.
 Blaise is currently the convener of the Accra collective of the Socialist Forum of Ghana—an organization committed to the struggles of the working class in Ghana and globally.

-Satya is a journalist with BreakThrough News, an alternative media platform in the United States highlighting the untold stories of the resistance of poor and working-class communities.
-She is also a writer for Liberation News, and she has written on a variety of struggles, with a focus on India, Myanmar, Sri Lanka, and the United States.
-She lives in Albuquerque, New Mexico, where she is a community organizer and a nursing student.
+Satya is a journalist with BreakThrough News, an independent media platform in the United States highlighting the untold stories of the resistance of poor and working-class communities.
+She is also a writer for Liberation News.
+She lives in Albuquerque, New Mexico, where she is a community organizer and a recent nursing school graduate.